jjackson19862017/Milestone4_Recipes/README.md

 On testing all my features, I came across an error with my delete recipe.
 Previously I tried to have an if statement with the condition, if the two emails matched then it would delete the recipe.

 However I changed the way I was checking and so I just replaced this with my original delete code using Github History.

+### Clean up Time

+Deleted my Javascript file as this was meant to be used for the Modal Boxes, however I removed this feature.
+Deleted my modalbox.css file as this was meant to be used for the Modal Boxes, however I removed this feature.

+Updated app.py with comments to make it more readable for other people.
+Updated base.html with comments to make it more readable for other people.
+Updated index.html with comments to make it more readable for other people.
+Updated mystyle.css with comments to make it more readable for other people.